ailisc97/Milestone_Project_2/README.md

 	* This project uses HTML as the main language used for the Website.
 * CSS
 	* This project uses CSS to style the Website.
+* JavaScript
+    * This project uses JS to have the game being able to function and the sendEmail which sends me an email when someone clicks  submit on the form.
 * [Bootstrap](https://getbootstrap.com/)
 	* The Bootstrap framework is used for Navigation bar, the carousel and the contact us form.
 * [Font Awesome](https://fontawesome.com/)